vihanb/babel-plugin-jsx-to-dom/README.md

 Normally if you use JSX, you have to use React. **You must** add: `babel-plugin-syntax-jsx` to your project to use this.

+This supports namespaces which you can add by specifying the element(s)'s namespaces with a `namespace=""` attribute.

 ## Installation

 ```sh